Shaun Hutchinson: Millwall

 Hutchinson signed for the Lions on 21 June 2016 following his release from Fulham, on a two-year deal.
 Hutchinson made his professional debut for the Lions on 16 August when Millwall took on Peterborough United at the ABAX Stadium as he came on for Shane Ferguson in the 77th minute but this debut was one for Hutchinson to forget as he went down before the game ended with a hamstring injury.

 In the 2016/2017, Hutchinson went on to score the winning goal and final league goal of the season against Bristol Rovers, in the Bristol Rovers 3–4 Millwall game, which allowed the team to get to the League One play-offs, which they won after a 1–0 win against Bradford City.
 Hutchinson scored the header in the 85th minute after a corner from Shane Ferguson.
 Even though Hutchinson had a head injury and no number on his shirt, he slotted the ball into the back of the net, securing the last play-off space for Millwall.

 In 2018, Hutchinson signed another long-term contract with the Lions.

 Hutchinson has since played on and off for the Lions picking up different injuries along the way.
-Since then Shaun Hutchinson has established himself as mainstay of the Millwall defence and a dependable senior player within the squad and a fan favourite, Winning players awards and being part of the Championship team of the Year 19/20.
+Since then Shaun Hutchinson has established himself as mainstay of the Millwall defence and a dependable senior player within the squad and a favourite, Winning players awards and being part of the Championship team of the Year 19/20.
 He is known as an uncompromising old school defender who is strong in the air and often puts his body on the line, much to the delight of the Millwall fans.
 Along with the other fan favourite, Hutchinson is known for his strong partnership with Jake Cooper.

 On 19 May 2025, the club announced he would be leaving in June when his contract expired.